 - Location: North of Ojai in the Los Padres National Forest.
 From the town of Ojai, head north on highway 33 for 14 miles (25 miles from Highway 101 in Ventura) to Rose Valley Road.
 Turn right and go 3.1 miles to Rose Valley Lake Road.
 Turn right and drive 0.3 miles to the end of the road and park in the campground by the signed trailhead to Rose Valley falls.
-A National Forest Service Adventure Pass ($5 per day or $30 for the year) is required for parking here.
-Click here to purchase.
+Day use fee is $10.
+Click here for more information.

 - Agency: Los Padres National Forest/Ojai Ranger District

 - Distance: 0.8 miles

 - Difficulty rating: G